 The maximum cable length for an Ultra Narrow Single-Ended SCSI bus is 3 meters.
-The HP VISUALIZE B Class and C Class system uses a small portion of this maximum cable length.
+The HP workstation c-class system uses a small portion of this maximum cable length.

 When calculating the total Ultra Narrow Single-Ended SCSI cable/bus/trace length used externally, remember to account for cables connecting external devices together as well as the bus length internal to those devices.